LispCookbook/cl-cookbook/STYLEGUIDE.md

 This snippet...
 ```

+- don't write the lisp prompt like "CL-USER> " unless it is very important for the example.
+This is mainly due to ease copy-pasting.

 - to show a snippet's result, use `;; => result` on the same line if the snippet was on one line, otherwise you can do:

 ~~~lisp